 Taking it a step further…

-Up at the top and to the right we find Piemonte.
+Up at the top and to the left we find Piemonte.
 Once again, vineyards located at the northern-most extremity will be in the rain shadow of the Alps.
 The climate is moderate continental, with long, cold winters and summers that include thunderstorms, hail and fog.
 The more southern, inland vineyards will receive moderating influences from the River Po and Lake Maggiore.
 Piemonte is noted for its foothills, providing a wide range of aspects and altitudes at which to plant the grapes.

 Key grapes for the entire region: Nebbiolo, Barbara, Dolcetto, Cortese and Moscato.